 Professor Wolczanski’s research interests have included the synthesis and reactivity of early transition metal complexes with small molecules, such as dioxygen, carbon monoxide, carbon dioxide, methane, and hydrocarbons, and the generation of solid state and polymeric inorganic materials from molecular precursors.
-Studies continue to emphasize the reactivity of low coordinate molecules in bond activations, but new interests in metal-metal bonding, the consequences of aggregation, and the influences of electronic states on chemical reactivity have cropped up.
-He has recently begun to focus on generating strong field environments for 1st-row transition metals in an effort to broaden their scope in numerous stoichiometric and catalytic transformations; this includes a quest for metathesis active iron alkylidenes.
+Studies continue to emphasize the reactivity of low coordinate molecules in bond activations, but interests in metal-metal bonding, the consequences of aggregation, and the influences of electronic states on chemical reactivity have surfaced.
+His main focus concerns generating strong field and redox non-innocent environments for 1st-row transition metals in an effort to broaden their scope in numerous stoichiometric and catalytic transformations; this includes a quest for metathesis active iron alkylidenes.
 He has also invented Charge Distribution Via Reporters (CDVR), a benchtop methodology used to determine charge variance in transition metal complexes.

 Professor Wolczanski is an Alfred P. Sloan Fellow, an American Academy of Arts & Sciences Fellow, recipient of the 2011 ACS Award in Organometallic Chemistry, and the George W. & Grace L. Todd Professor of Chemistry & Chemical Biology at Cornell.
 He was the chair of the Organometallics Gordon Research Conference in 2002, and has served on the Organometallics and Inorganic Chemistry advisory boards.